itinstructor/M.A.R.S.Rover/README.md

 - pca9685.py: Rover library from 4tronix - must be in the program folder

-## Purpose
-I am an Information Technology Instructor at Western Nebraska Community College.
-I teach Information Technology Technical Support, CyberSecurity and Computer Science.

-This repository is for my personal projects and resources with the Raspberry Pi based Modular Robotics GoPiGo3.
-WNCC NASA GoPiGo3 projects are located at https://github.com/itinstructor/WNCCNASA
+### Changes
-  - Used opencv-python for video streaming in a Tkinter app.
+- 08/01/2023: Used opencv-python for video streaming in a Tkinter app.
 It takes less overhead than streaming from a web server on the pi over the network.
 The video stream stays local.
 The only network traffic is the RealVNC traffic.
 - 01/01/2021: The robot was designed for a Raspberry Pi Zero W. I put in a Raspberry Pi Zero 2 W. I wanted the extra horsepower of the Zero 2.
 The Zero 2 takes more voltage than the 4 onboard AA rechargeble batteries can put out.
 I connected a small phone charger battery directly to the Pi.

 ### Purpose